Next Day Access Colorado Springs Receives Funds for AEDs

 Many of whom Next Day Access Colorado Springs serve customers at an older age or have limited mobility.
 They sell and install wheelchair ramps, grab bars, stair lifts, walk-in showers, and more, all of which help individuals stay safe and independent in their homes.

-“Next Day Access has been an ongoing partner funded by the Pikes Peak Area Agency on Aging through the Older Americans Act funding,” said Jody Barker, Director of PPACG.
-“The Next Day Access team knows the community's needs and continues to do a nice job serving older adults, and our Regional Advisory Council acknowledges this.”
+“Next Day Access has been an ongoing partner funded by the Pikes Peak Area Agency on Aging through the Older Americans Act funding,” said Jody Barker, Director of PPACG-AAA.
+“The Next Day Access team knows the community's needs and continues to do a nice job serving older adults, and our Regional Advisory Council acknowledges this through the continued funding of their services.”

-“We are in the business of helping people, specifically people with health complications,” said David Beiner, CEO of Next Day Access Colorado Springs.
+“We are in the business of helping people, specifically people with health complications,” said David Beiner, Next Day Access Colorado Springs CEO.
 “If we can offer another way to provide safety, we want to be able to do so.
 The technicians, office staff, and myself are equipped with the AEDs, whether on the road or at the office.”

 To learn more about Next Day Access Colorado Springs, visit their website: www.nextdayaccess.com/colorado-springs-co